digital-asset/daml-katacoda/fundamental-concepts/stdlib-tour/1_lists.md

 # List

-The **list** is one of the most fundamental container types in DAML.
+The **list** is one of the most fundamental container types in Daml.
 The list type is defined with square brackets.
 Open the IDE tab and wait for it to load.
 Then have a look the `daml/AddressBook.daml`{{open}} module of the previous [data type course](https://www.katacoda.com/daml/courses/fundamental-concepts/data-types-imports).
 Let's allow